PoisotLab/Brim.jl/README.md

 ### Initial module assignment

-- `partition_random`, attributes all nodes to a module at random
+- `partition_random`, attributes all nodes to a module at random (good default)
-- `partition_lp`, uses asynchronous label propagation to estimate the starting partition
+- `partition_lp`, uses asynchronous label propagation to estimate the starting partition (good for large networks)
-- `partition_single`, each node is its own label
+- `partition_single`, each node is its own label (good default if you assume a lot of modules)

 ### Modularity optimization